jnewbery/blog/content/post/whats-new-in-bitcoin-core-v0.15-pt3/index.md

 ---
 title: "What's New in Bitcoin Core V0.15 - Part 3"
 date: 2017-09-16T00:00:00-04:00
+summary: "What's new in Bitcoin Core part 3 of 5: replace-by-fee in the GUI."
 ---

 Yesterday, I wrote about [how fee estimation is better in